tadisdef/paleonion/README.md

 - I have only tested this with Ubuntu, then downloaded it and tested it on Lubuntu, so if their is problems it is most likely due to the fact the palemoon wasn't setup through pminstaller.sh

--If you do notice anything glitchy/needs to be revised let me know on github (and sourceforge if that is set up)
+- If you do notice anything glitchy/needs to be revised let me know on github (and sourceforge if that is set up)

--Feel free to check out another Tor service I created called UnBlock TorBlock.
+- Feel free to check out another Tor service I created called UnBlock TorBlock.
 This uses third-party non-Tor proxies to allow Tor users to get around the TorBlock utilities some sites use to block Tor users.
 It is free at www.tadisdef.ml

--Special thanks to
+- Special thanks to

 ## License